Members of La Cosecha in Salinas | Photo provided by La Cosecha

 At Everett Alvarez High School, one of these wellness centers was built but hasn’t been used sufficiently, due to the pandemic shutdown.
 However, the wellness center — known to students of Everett Alvarez High School as the “NEST” — have offered virtual resources where youth can meet online with trained counselors and social workers regarding issues pertaining to their mental well-being.

 Manzo, the group’s advisor, said a majority of the student body wasn’t aware of its existence and felt it “popped up out of nowhere.”

 Students didn’t feel 100 percent comfortable with the new building, Manzo said.
 She said the district didn’t ask students what healing really looks like from their point of view.

 Recently La Cosecha asked for students’ opinions about how they believe the district’s COVID relief funds should be spent and also how they believe classes should be run, to include more spaces for students to talk.
 They were able to get a lot of student input.
 According to organization members, the district has not completely disclosed information on the funds or how they were spent.
-La Cosecha surveyed students to gain input on how students of the SUHSD believed advisory — or their homeroom class — should be run, is La Cosecha’s main priority today as they work towards presenting it to district trustees in the near future.
+La Cosecha conducted a survey to gain input on how their peers believed advisory — or their homeroom class — should be run.
+That is La Cosecha’s main priority today as they work towards presenting it to district trustees in the near future.